 I have varicose veins, how can I get rid of them?

 There are a variety of treatments available for varicose veins.
-Standard sclerotherapy for surface varicose veins has been used since the 1930’s.
+Standard sclerotherapy for surface varicose veins has been used since the 1930s.
 This treatment has developed into a procedure called Ultrasound Guided Sclerotherapy (or UGS) where deeper varicose veins can be treated without the need for surgery.
 (You do not need surgery to treat your varicose veins!)
 These two treatments are suitable for those with moderate varicose veins.
 Sufferers of larger varicose veins will benefit more from a treatment called Endovenous Laser Ablation (or ELA).
 This procedure involves the use of a local anaesthetic to numb the leg prior to a needle with a very fine laser fibre being inserted into the problematic vein.
 Once inserted, the laser fibre is moved up through the varicose vein where it heat seals the vein.
 Patients should experience little to no pain during the procedure but are expected to experience mild pain over the days following treatment.
-All three varicose vein treatments do not require hospitalisation or time off work, are less painful than surgery and get guaranteed results.
+All treatments require no downtime, loss of work time or disruption to your everyday activities.
+All patients walk out on the same day!